ForgeRock/modernize-accelerators/forgerock-am-ora-migration-sso-jit/README.md

 <br>

+#### 3.4.7.
+Legacy-ORA-Set Password
-- <b>Legacy-ORA-Set Password</b> - Custom node provided in the SSO toolkit.
+Custom node provided in the SSO toolkit.
 Provisions the user password in Forgerock IAM by calling the default Forgerock IDM managed object API.
 This node is a generic one and does not need to be customized for specific legacy IAM vendor implementations.

 ```
 Node Class: /src/main/java/org/forgerock/openam/auth/node/LegacyORASetPassword.java